-Pedestrians have the right to cross roadways safely, and they have the right to utilize a safe transportation system, free from dangerous conditions in crosswalks.
-City planners have a legal obligation to design and implement convenient and secure pedestrian crossings.
+Pedestrians have the right to cross roadways safely, and they have the right to utilize a safe transportation system free from dangerous conditions in crosswalks.
+City planners are legally obligated to design and implement convenient and secure pedestrian crossings.

 Except as outlined by statute, a public entity is not liable for injury occurring on its property, so the statutes must be examined in a case involving damage to or death of a pedestrian that occurred within a designated crosswalk at an intersection without traffic controls.
 It must first be proven that there was a "dangerous condition of public property."

-The first step in establishing liability against a public entity is proving a dangerous condition existed, so that is where we will focus in this article.What Makes a Crosswalk Dangerous?
+The first step in establishing liability against a public entity is proving a dangerous condition existed, which we will focus on in this article.What Makes a Crosswalk Dangerous?

-Government Code section 830 states that a dangerous condition does not involve a minor or insignificant risk, but a sizeable risk of injury when the subject property is used with adequate care and in the manner in which it was intended to be used, or foreseeably would be used.
+Government Code section 830 states that a dangerous condition does not involve a minor or insignificant risk but a sizeable risk of injury when the subject property is used with adequate care and how it was intended to be used or foreseeably would be used.

-If the crosswalk is located within an area with high traffic density, multiple lanes, or a greater speed limit than surrounding areas, supplemental safety measures should exist.
+Supplemental safety measures should exist if the crosswalk is located within an area with high traffic density, multiple lanes, or a greater speed limit than surrounding areas.
 Examples include speed tables or signal lights.
-An expert on traffic engineering should thoroughly analyze the traffic patterns affecting the subject crosswalk.Improper Lighting and Other Visibility Problems
+An expert in traffic engineering should thoroughly analyze the traffic patterns affecting the subject crosswalk.Improper Lighting and Other Visibility Problems

 Other visibility problems besides those involving lighting could affect the safety of a crosswalk.
-If the crosswalk is located near a bus stop, the crossing should account for the high volume of pedestrians that may be using it and the decreased visibility that exists when a bus is stopped near the intersection.
-Along those same lines, if the crosswalk's visibility is negatively affected by vehicles parked on the streets, that factor could contribute to a dangerous condition.Conditions That Work Against Establishing a Dangerous Condition
+If the crosswalk is located near a bus stop, the crossing should account for the high volume of pedestrians using it and the decreased visibility when a bus is stopped near the intersection.
+Along those same lines, if vehicles parked on the streets negatively affect the crosswalk's visibility, that factor could contribute to a dangerous condition.Conditions That Work Against Establishing a Dangerous Condition

 If signs, signals, or flashing lights accompany the crosswalk, there is much less likely that a finding of a dangerous condition will be determined.
 Other safety enhancements such as islands and raised medians, curb extenders, crossing islands, enhanced lighting, and speed reduction measures will all work against establishing the Dangerous Condition requirement.Many Government Immunities